Paganism: 21st century

 In modern times, Heathen and Heathenry are increasingly used to refer to those branches of modern paganism inspired by the pre-Christian religions of the Germanic, Scandinavian and Anglo-Saxon peoples.

-In Iceland, the members of Ásatrúarfélagið account for 0.4% of the total population, which is just over a thousand people.
+In Iceland, the members of Ásatrúarfélagið account for nearly 2% of the total population, therefore being nearly six thousand people.
 In Lithuania, many people practice Romuva, a revived version of the pre-Christian religion of that country.
 Lithuania was among the last areas of Europe to be Christianized.
-Odinism has been established on a formal basis in Australia since at least the 1930s.
+Heathenry has been established on a formal basis in Australia since at least the 1930s.